sisioh/scala-dddbase/README.md

 # Domain Driven-Design suport library for Scala

-If you use this libraries, you can develop based on Domain Driven Design advocated by Eric Evans.
+If you use this library, you can develop applications based on Domain Driven Design advocated by Eric Evans.